MetOffice/CSET/docs/source/contributing/git.rst

 working tree at the point where it is committed.
 Contains information like a commit message, the date when the commit was made, and author information.
 It also contains a reference to any parent commits, which defines the repository history.
+Use the ``git commit`` command and include the ticket number in the commit message.

 **Branch**: A special reference to a particular commit.
 If a new child commit is created the reference moves to that new commit.
+List your local branches with the command ``git branch``.
+Switch between local branches with the command ``git switch <branch-name>``.
+You will need to commit your changes before switching.

 **Tag**: A special reference to a a particular commit.
 Unlike a branch it doesn't move.